tbaums/konvoy-kudo-studio/README.md

 This demo assumes you have `kubectl` installed and connected to a Konvoy cluster running the default configuration in AWS.

-Secondly, while not strictly necessary, the commands below assume you have the kudo cli plugin installed.
+Secondly, the commands below assume you have the kudo cli plugin installed.
+`brew install kudo-cli` or `brew upgrade kudo-cli`

 ## Initial setup